Anita Superson

-Anita Superson is a professor of philosophy at the University of Kentucky.
+Anita Superson is an American philosopher who is a professor of philosophy at the University of Kentucky.
 She was also the visiting Churchill Humphrey and Alex P. Humphrey Professor of Feminist Philosophy at the University of Waterloo during the winter term of 2013.

 Education and career

 Superson received a bachelor's in biology from DePaul University in 1981 and went on to receive a master's in philosophy (with a concentration in medical ethics) from the University of Tennessee, Knoxville in 1985 and a doctorate in philosophy from the University of Illinois at Chicago in 1989.

 Superson is currently a professor of philosophy at the University of Kentucky, where she has held an appointment since 1992.
 She is an affiliated faculty member of the Gender and Women's Studies Department at the University of Kentucky.
 She also holds the visiting Churchill Humphrey and Alex P. Humphrey Professorship in Feminist Philosophy at the University of Waterloo for the winter of 2013.
 She also held a visiting professorship at the University of Michigan, Ann Arbor in 2008.
 Before her current appointments, she held an assistant professorship at Kansas State University, and also taught at the University of Illinois at Chicago and the University of Tennessee, Knoxville.